-If the sinus keeps becoming infected, it may have to be surgically removed.
-Several techniques can be used, including:
+If the sinus keeps changing into infected, it may have to be surgically removed.
+Several techniques can be used, including

 • cutting out the sinus and leaving the wound open so it can heal, and packing it with a dressing daily

-• closing the wound with a flap of skin and stitches
+• closing the cut with a fold of skin and stitches.

-• scraping out the sinuses and filling them with a special glue
+• rubbing out the sinuses and charging them with special glue.